 - Addiction: Getting $ 60 per person per month is incredibly addictive.
 It's hard to give up, especially while the money is flowing in, for now.

 My guess, is that vendors of non-free software are incapable of moving to free.
 In our experience, at Zipier, "free" has to be set right from the beginning.
-It has to become the company's culture.
+It's got to become the company's culture.

 It therefore follows, that Silicon Valley companies who've been so disruptive (by charging only $ 5), will themselves be disrupted in coming years by free business software.